spryker/spryker-docs/docs/dg/dev/acp/apis-and-overview-diagrams-for-payment-service-providers-headless.md

 `CancelPreOrderPayment` is an optional element.
 It's used to cancel a payment that had been created before an order was persisted.
 This can happen when a customer clicks cancel or when the headless implementation requires a cancellation.

-For information about endpoints and messages, see the following sections.
+For information about endpoints and messages, see the following links.

 ### Further reading